Chinokoo/search-voice-bot/README.txt

 3. Extract the zip file and copy the chromedriver.exe file to the same directory as the code.

+4. Install the required packages by typing "pip install pyaudio selenium SpeechRecognition" in the terminal.

-4. Run the code and follow the instructions.
+5. Run the code and follow the instructions
+    - After running the code speak whatever you want to search for.

-5. Enjoy!
+6. Enjoy!